Skip to main content

 The Problem: Topology exceptions crash spatial unions.
 Real-world data (OSM, government sources) contains self-intersecting polygons, ring orientation issues, and other invalid geometries.

-This eliminates 90%+ of pipeline failures we see in the wild.
+This eliminates 90%+ of pipeline failures seen in production.

 When AI Agents Aren't the Answer

-Some legacy systems shouldn't be migrated.
-They should be replaced.
+Some systems should be replaced, not migrated.
 If the underlying logic is fundamentally flawed, automating it just produces wrong answers faster.
-We'll tell you if this is your situation.
+A good assessment identifies this early.

 The Sweet Spot

 AI agents for GIS aren't chatbots with map skills.
-They're automation engines that do the repetitive work your team shouldn't be doing manually.
+They're automation engines that handle the repetitive work humans shouldn't be doing manually.

 This isn't magic.
 It's engineering.
 The patterns are known.
 The constraints are documented.
 The validation is automated.